top of page

 The third and final major issue is hygiene.
 Floristry flowers are stored in vases and buckets with water which harbours bacteria, the last thing you want then is for these stems sealed or otherwise, poping inside your cake.
 The UK environmental health advises against garnishing your wedding cake with anything that is not an approved food product unless you can ensure that it is free from microbial, chemical or physical contamination.
 There are some great suppliers of food-safe alternatives in the UK, grown by flower growers who produce flowers exclusively for the food industry such as Maddocks Farm and Greens of Devon.

-Here we are at last, what you've all been waiting for me to talk about - Seasonal Edible Flowers.
+Here we are at last, what you've all been waiting for me to talk about - Seasonal Edible & Food Safe Flowers.
 Here at Red Robin Pantry we really are wedding cake florists.
-We grow some edible flowers in our garden for our wedding cakes, but we also collaborate with Lindsay from Toots and Blooms, based just up the road in Bissoe, who grows edible flowers, without the use of pesticides or chemicals, for us in her garden, you can't get any more sustainable than that!
-Debbie (owner of Red Robin Pantry) spent much of her life torn between her life as a chef and baker and being an ecologist (that's animal and plant biology for those that don't know).
-A masters degree in conservation and biodiversity, as well as an ecology bachelors degree, means we really do know plants.
+We grow as many of our edible flowers in our garden for our wedding cakes, but we also collaborate with other local Cornish growers who grow their flowers without the use of pesticides or chemicals.
+I spent much of my life torn between a life as a chef and baker or being an ecologist (that's animal and plant biology for those that don't know).
+Both Mike & myself gained masters degrees in conservation and biodiversity, as well as an ecology bachelors degree, prior to becoming bakers following university.
+We are both keen gardeners, which means we really do know plants.
 This makes us well placed to advise you on anything to do with wedding cakes and real flowers.
 This really is our speciality.

 There really is such a huge variety of edible flowers that are available or can be grown for your wedding cake.
 The only main drawback is that when dealing with edible and food-safe flowers you may need to compromise a little.
 Edible flowers are firstly seasonal.
-So if you are getting married in December, dried are your best option, in April don't expect roses and so on.
+So if you are getting married in December, dried are your best option, in April don't expect roses and so on, as tulips will be the main large bloom availabe at that time of year.
+We grow some lovely peony tulips that have multiple layers of petals to give more a rose like appearance.
 We've got a great post on our blog on edible flowers through the seasons that is a great place to start if you want to work out what you can have and when.
+We are always adding to what we grow, so this isn't a definitive list.

-Your wedding cake flowers will not match exactly those that you choose with your florist unless you go to your florist and request edible varieties that your cake designer can match.
+Your wedding cake flowers will not match exactly those that you choose with your florist unless you go to your florist and request edible varieties that your cake designer may be able to match.
 You can, however, choose flowers that will complement those that you have chosen with your florist, either in style or colour scheme.
 We're firm believers that seasonal and sustainable flowers that are grown locally are far better anyway.
 After all eco weddings are the future.

 Don't let any of this put you off when choosing real edible flowers for your wedding cake.
 Edible varieties of flowers are far superior to other blooms, for a start the quality of edible flowers is often associated with smell.
 Edible flowers often just smell better, that coupled with the smell of a fresh Italian meringue buttercream is just out of this world.
 One of my favourite moments when setting up an edible flower wedding cake is when staff from the venue start chatting to me about what I'm doing.
 When I say that all of the flowers are edible, their jaws just drop.
 People are just so amazed by this, which makes a great conversation point.
 I promise you, your guests will love your edible flower showstopper.

-If you want more information particularly about decoration styles for real flowers and wedding cakes head to our design and decoration page.
+If you want more information particularly about decoration styles for real flowers and wedding cakes head to our design and decoration page or see our edible flower gallery.

 Dried Flowers